AmanTank187/CV/README.md

  **Sheep Notes** | Single page web app that allows a user to create notes which are then displayed.
 The project was created using pure javascript, no libraries and a testing frame work we built from scratch.[Sheep notes deployed on surge.](http://sheep-notes.surge.sh/ ) |Javascript, HTML, CSS |
 |**MakersBnB**| AirBnB clone | Ruby, Sinatra, PSQL, HTML, CSS |

+Link to my github to see more: [My Github](https://github.com/AmanTank187)

 ## Tech skills

 ### Languages: Ruby, Rails, Javascript, HTML/CSS, PostgreSQL